Suzanne Nielsen, a Colonel in the U.S. Army, is a

 A distinguished graduate from the United States Military Academy, she also holds a masters and a doctorate in political science from Harvard University.
 She was a Marshall Award recipient from the U.S. Army Command and General Staff College where she earned a masters degree in strategy and is a graduate of the National War College.

-in military organizations, civil-military relations, and strategy.
+in military organizations, civil-military relations, and cyber policy and

 Only questions or comments regarding the technical aspects of the Web site should be sent to the web master.
 If you are reporting a broken link, please help us by identifying the page or Web site where you found the link or web address.

 Please click here to send an email to the West Point web team.